unovue/radix-vue/docs/content/meta/DropdownMenuSubContent.md

     'name': 'collisionPadding',
     'description': '<p>The distance in pixels from the boundary edges where collision\ndetection should occur.
 Accepts a number (same for all sides),\nor a partial padding object, for example: { top: 20, left: 20 }.</p>\n', 'type': 'number | Partial<Record<\'top\' | \'right\' | \'bottom\' | \'left\', number>>', 'required': false
   },
   {
+    'name': 'disableUpdateOnLayoutShift',
+    'description': '<p>Whether to disable the update position for the content when the layout shifted.</p>\n', 'type': 'boolean',
+    'required': false
+  },
+  {